Accreditation manual

 If a program wishes to withdraw its accreditation status, students who are currently enrolled in the program and successfully complete it will be considered graduates of an accredited program.
 Students who enter the program following the withdrawal will not be considered graduates of an accredited program.
 This will affect their direct or indirect pathways to becoming certified with the College.
 The withdrawal of program accreditation may have legal implications for the program.
 The institution may wish to consult legal counsel.

-If a program no longer wishes to be accredited, it must contact the manager of academic relations at the College.
+If a program no longer wishes to be accredited, it must contact the Director of the College.